- This post contains affiliate links. Read more here.

 - The ThunderShirt, which acts as a tightly-wrapped swaddle, can help some dogs to relax while the family is away.

 - DAP (Dog Appeasing Pheromone) products mimic the calming scent of a nursing mother dog.
 DAP is available as a collar, plug-in diffuser, or room spray.

 - Classical piano music (check out Through a Dog’s Ear) can help a dog to relax while you are gone.

-- Some dogs are made anxious by external noises – loud neighbors, street noise and so on.
-White noise – a stand-alone device or a free app or website – can help to block those external sounds better than any television or radio station.
+- Some dogs are made anxious by external noises.
+White noise, whether a stand-alone device or a free app or website, can help to block those external sounds better than television or radio.

 - If your dog doesn’t suffer from isolation distress or separation anxiety, a number of new toys on the market allow you to periodically interact with your pup while you are away.
-For instance, by sending them a treat (the Furbo lets you see your dog as well as give them a treat) or powering up a remote-controlled ball.
+For instance, by sending them a treat (the Furbo lets you see your dog as well as give them a treat; you can learn more at their site) or powering up a remote-controlled ball.
 If your dog does suffer from severe panic while you’re away, these products, unfortunately, are likely to make your problem worse.

 - Creative enrichment involving scent and taste is enough to change your dog’s life from boring to amazing.
 Check out shelter enrichment for some awesome inspiration.

 Get help from a dog sitter, doggy daycare provider, or dog walker